redhat-et/transmission/README.md

 ```
 Whereby `staging` contains the - possibly incomplete and later retried - set of configuration files.
 If the Ignition config contains verfication hashes, Transmission will use those to detect unmodified and already downloaded assets and will avoid downloading them again.

-When staging holds a complete, verfied set of assets, Transmission will sync them to a (temporary) `next` directory, and then start rotating configuration sets `next`🠖`current`🠖`last`🠖`lastlast`, finally deleting `lastlast`.
+When staging holds a complete, verfied set of assets, Transmission will sync them to a (temporary) `next` directory, and then start rotating configuration sets `next` --> `current` --> `last` --> `lastlast`, finally deleting `lastlast`.
 Finally, it syncs the `current` set with the system's root dir, relabeling SELinux contexts as necessary.

+Similarly, a rollback means rotating `last` --> `current` and syncing the `current` set with the system's root dir, relabeling SELinux contexts again.

 ### Managing SELinux Mode
 Should a user modify `/etc/selinux/config` to change the default SELinux state of the system, Transmission calls `setenforce` to effect this change immediately (without having to reboot).